Jaroslav Skála: Life

 Skála moved from Prague's psychiatric clinic to a new building near the church of Saint Apollinaris.
 He organized a new anti-alcoholism department, which he headed until his retirement in 1982.

 In 1951, Skála invented a sobering-up station, the first facility of this kind in the world.
 He engaged in research and cure of toxicomania, drug addiction, and alcoholism.
 He also practiced psychotherapy and family therapy.
 In 1956, he established a 'section for questions about alcoholism' and headed it until 1981.
 In 1993, he was a co-founder of the 'society for habit-forming diseases'.
 In 1991, he was a co-founder of Prague's University of Psychosocial Studies and became its chancellor.

 Since 1968, Skála founded over 20 training communities that help people to find a new way in life.
 He emphasized sports in his studies and in his life.
-Since 1932, he was an active sportsman and actively attend Sokol.
+He was an active sportsman in his adulthood and actively attended Sokol.

 Skála became one of the most important people of Czechoslovak psychiatry.
-His methods were the base for two films, Ikarův pád (Fall of Icarus) and Tažní ptáci (Ductile Birds).
+His methods were the basis for two films, Ikarův pád (Fall of Icarus) and Tažní ptáci (Ductile Birds).
 In 2002 Skála received the medal of merit for his lifetime work from the Czech Republic's president, Václav Havel.

-Skála died in 2007 by natural causes at the age of 91.
+Skála died in 2007 of natural causes at the age of 91.